-A. In his State of the Union message, President Reagan made clear that he and the 98th Congress must work together to deal with an active agenda.
-That means action on the deficit, on unemployment, on social security, and attention to the shifting patterns of industry and job creation in our economy.
+A. President Reagan has made clear that he and the 98th Congress must work together to deal with an active agenda.
+Already that has meant constructive action on social security.
+Next to be dealt with are the deficit, unemployment, and the shifting patterns of industry and job creation in our economy.
 At the same time we have to realize there will be major areas where we will not agree.
-No one is going to compromise away the gains won towards restraining the growth of spending, controlling the tax burden, and beating back inflation.
+It makes no sense to compromise away the gains won towards restraining the growth of spending, controlling the tax burden, and beating back inflation.
 The American people still overwhelmingly support those goals.

 B. The President, the House leadership, and the Senate leadership will have to work together to forge a consensus on major decisions if we are to get the job done.
-On some issues we simply cannot afford to have a legislative stalemate: the bipartisan social package is a prime example.
+That doesn't mean there won't be a lot of hard bargaining on all sides; but on some issues we simply cannot afford to have a legislative stalemate.